AI Security Guide

 5.2 Evasion Attacks: Fooling the Model at Inference Time

-Evasion is the most common form of adversarial attack.
-It occurs at inference time, where an attacker modifies a legitimate input in a subtle way to cause the deployed model to misclassify it.
-These modifications, or "perturbations," are often so small that they are imperceptible to a human observer.
+An attacker modifies a legitimate input subtly to cause the deployed model to misclassify it.
+These modifications—"perturbations"—are often so small they're imperceptible to human observers.

-These examples highlight a critical vulnerability: ML models do not "understand" concepts like a stop sign or a turtle in the same way humans do.
-They learn a complex mathematical mapping from input features (pixels) to output labels.
-Evasion attacks exploit the sensitivities of this mapping, finding small changes in the input that lead to large changes in the output.
-These attacks are not random noise; they are highly optimized signals crafted to push an input across the model's decision boundary.
-This reveals that models often rely on brittle, non-robust statistical shortcuts rather than learning the true, underlying concepts, a fundamental weakness that adversaries can exploit.
+ML models don't "understand" concepts like a stop sign or turtle the way humans do.
+They learn complex mathematical mappings from input features (pixels) to output labels.
+Evasion attacks exploit sensitivities in this mapping, finding small input changes that lead to large output changes.

 5.3 Data Poisoning and Backdoor Attacks

-While evasion attacks target the deployed model, data poisoning attacks are more insidious, as they target the integrity of the training process itself.
 In a data poisoning attack, an adversary injects a small amount of malicious data into the model's training set.

-The goal is to corrupt the final trained model.
-This can be done to simply degrade its overall performance or, more subtly, to install a "backdoor."
+The goal is corrupting the final trained model.
+This can simply degrade overall performance or, more subtly, install a "backdoor."
 A backdoored model appears to function normally on standard inputs.
-However, it will exhibit a specific, malicious behavior whenever an input contains a secret "trigger" known only to the attacker.
-For example, a facial recognition system for building access could be backdoored so that it correctly identifies all authorized personnel, but it will also grant access to an unauthorized attacker if they are wearing a specific pair of glasses (the trigger).
+However, it exhibits specific, malicious behavior whenever an input contains a secret "trigger" known only to the attacker.

-The most famous real-world example of data poisoning is Microsoft's "Tay" chatbot, launched on Twitter in 2016.
-The bot was designed to learn from its interactions with users.
-A coordinated group of internet trolls exploited this learning mechanism by bombarding the bot with offensive and profane content.
-The bot quickly learned from this poisoned data and began to produce toxic and inflammatory tweets, forcing Microsoft to shut it down within 16 hours of its launch.
-This case serves as a stark warning about the dangers of training models on unvetted, user-generated data, especially in an automated continuous training loop.
+The most famous real-world data poisoning example is Microsoft's "Tay" chatbot, launched on Twitter in 2016.
+The bot learned from user interactions.
+A coordinated group of internet trolls exploited this learning mechanism by bombarding the bot with offensive, profane content.
+The bot quickly learned from this poisoned data and began producing toxic, inflammatory tweets, forcing Microsoft to shut it down within 16 hours of launch.

 Section 6: Data Confidentiality and Integrity Risks